CoralCoralCoralCoral/documentation/sprints/sprint_1/user_stories.md

 #### Acceptance criteria

-Is there a process that runs a simulation of an epidemic?
+There a process that runs a simulation of an epidemic.

 ### 4 (v1)